Advice for My Students

 2) To read more broadly and in greater depth than heretofore, from the perspective of an apprentice writer.
 Most programs will ask you to take one such seminar each semester, and some focus on this aspect of pedagogy quite intently.
 (Columbia’s program is exemplary and, to my knowledge, unique in this respect.)
 If you’re interested in learning more about what such reading entails, you might consider perusing Francine Prose’s Reading Like a Writer as a primer.

-3) To befriend other young writers, so that you can offer encouragement to each other for the rest of your lives.
+3) To befriend other newer writers, so that you can offer encouragement to each other for the rest of your lives.
 I met two of my three first readers in graduate school, and am forever indebted to them for their insightful criticism and support; and I am equally grateful for the many good writer friends I made there.
 They enrich my life daily.

 4) To find out if you might be interested in teaching writing, and to gain some experience through a teaching fellowship, if possible.